Shivfreak/movie_search/README.md

-# Detailed Movie Search Application
+#Movie Search Application

+*COMPANY*: CODTECH IT SOLUTIONS

+*NAME*: SHIVAM PANDEY

+*INTERN ID*: CT06DF1951

+*DOMAIN*: REACT JS

+*DURATION*: 6 WEEKS

+*MENTOR*: NEELA SANTOSH

-This document provides a comprehensive overview of the Movie Search App, a feature-rich web application built using modern web technologies.
+This file provides a comprehensive overview of the Movie Search App, a feature-rich web application built using modern web technologies.
 The primary goal of this project is to offer a seamless and intuitive user experience for discovering and managing movies.
 The application is developed with React, a powerful JavaScript library for building user interfaces, and styled with Tailwind CSS, a utility-first CSS framework that enables rapid UI development.
 The entire project is set up and managed with Vite, a next-generation front-end tooling that provides a faster and leaner development experience.

 ## Application Overview